matthewjdenny/SpeedReader/README.md

 * `tfidf()` -- Calculates and displays TF-IDF scores for a given document term matrix.
 * `contingency_table()` -- Generates a contingency table for a given document term matrix and set of document covariates.
 * `pmi()` -- Calculates a number of information theoretic quantities on a given contingency table.
+* `corenlp()` -- A wrapper for Stanfords wonderful CoreNLP libraries.
+Currently returns one dataframe per document with lots of CoreNLP token metadata including POS and NER tags.
+Also wraps syntactic parsing, and coreference resolution functionality as options.
+* `mallet_lda()` -- A wrapper for the incredibly efficient, robust and well tested implementation of latent Dirichlet allocation included in the MALLET libraries.
+Reads all output into R for easy reuse in other applications.

 The SpeedReader package also provides the following utility functions: